 - Hearing damage

-Serious injuries can severely disrupt an individual’s life.
-Medical bills can mount.
-Income can be lost because an individual is unable to work.
-Recovering from a serious injury is often slow, arduous and painful, with no guarantee of a full recovery.
-Serious personal injuries can dramatically diminish your enjoyment of life.
+Serious injuries can severely disrupt an individual’s life, and include massive medical bills and lost income.
+Recovery from a serious injury is often slow, arduous and painful, with no guarantee of a full recovery.